g0621/g0621/README.md

 - 🌱 I’m currently learning **AWS in depth**

-- 👯 In 2022, I will be increase contributing 🚚🚚🚚
+- 👯 In 2022, I will be increasing contribution 🚚🚚🚚

 - 📄 Know about my experiences **[on this page](https://g0621.github.io/resume/)**